Rapid numerical solutions for the Mukhanov-Sasaki equation: Introduction

 With only six parameters, the $\Lambda$CDM concordance model of the Universe explains the large-scale structure, present state, and evolution of the cosmos to high precision~\citep{LCDM}.
 Two of these parameters phenomenologically describe the amplitude $A_\mathrm{s}$ and tilt $n_\mathrm{s}$ of the primordial power spectrum of comoving curvature perturbations.
 The detection of $n_s\neq1$, along with correlated acoustic oscillations in the temperature and polarisation of the cosmic microwave background (CMB) anisotropies~\citep{planck_2013} constitutes overwhelming evidence for a rapid early accelerated phase.
 The canonical method for explaining this evolution is the theory of inflation, in which primordial quantum fields drive the accelerated expansion.

 Models of inflation make predictions about the primordial power spectrum.
 These predictions may be tested against observations of the CMB, allowing us to probe the physics of this hypothesised embryonic stage of the universe~\citep{planck_inflation,planck_parameters}.
 Traditional analyses manifest these predictions in terms of $A_\mathrm{s}$ and $n_\mathrm{s}$ conditioned on inflationary model parameters.
 In many cases, such a brutal phenomenological parameterisation is insufficient.
 These cases include models that explain large scale features in CMB power spectra~\citep{WMAP1,WMAP2,WMAP3,Features}, axion monodromy models~\citep{monodromy}, just enough inflation~\citep{just_enough_inflation} or kinetic dominance~\citep{Kinetic,Hergt1,Hergt2}.
-Occasionally one may have access to analytic expressions or approximations, but in general one must solve the Mukhanov-Sazaki mode equations numerically in order to compute primordial power spectra.
+Occasionally one may have access to analytic expressions or approximations, but in general one must solve the Mukhanov-Sasaki mode equations numerically in order to compute primordial power spectra.

-Solutions to the mode equations are highly oscillatory in character and thus their computation presents a challenge for efficient numerical evaluation, sometimes representing the primary bottleneck in a full numerical inference.
-In this paper we present a novel approach to solving the Mukhanov-Sazaki equation.
-In all cases this approach gives a wavenumber-dependent increase in speed, and for large wavenumbers this method presents the only currently available method for computing fully numerical solutions.
+In many instances of cosmological interest the numerical computation of primordial power spectra forms the primary bottleneck in a full numerical inference.
+There have been several attempts at tackling this problem \citep{BINGO, Galvez1, Galvez2} using a variety of analytical and numerical approaches with varying degrees of generality and efficiency.
+In this paper we present a novel and general approach to solving the Mukhanov-Sasaki equation.
+In all cases this approach gives a wavenumber-dependent increase in speed, and for large wavenumbers this method presents the only currently available method for computing fully numerical solutions that integrate across the entire evolution of the mode equations.

 The format of this paper is as follows: In \cref{sec:background} we summarise relevant background theory and establish notation.
 In \cref{sec:methodology}, we describe the general approach.
 In \cref{sec:results} we apply our technique to the challenging case of a stepped potential with kinetic dominance initial conditions and compare with traditional solving techniques.
 We conclude in \cref{sec:conclusion}.